SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation.md

 Here are a few tips to help you identify and fix superfluous refreshes in your layouts:

-- Use the `View/_debugBodyCounter()` modifier available from the Core framework to identify which views are refreshed unnecessarily often.
+- Use the `View/_debugBodyCounter()` modifier available from the PillarboxCore framework to identify which views are refreshed unnecessarily often.
 - Extract views that require higher refresh rates into subviews so that ``ProgressTracker`` or explicit subscriptions using ``SwiftUI/View/onReceive(player:assign:to:)`` only affect smaller subsets of your view hierarchy.
 - Use the `View/_debugBodyCounter()` modifier to check your layout again after optimization.